-ModFit LT presents a row of buttons in a toolbar just beneath the program's menu bar at the top of its window.
-The buttons are named and arranged to give you quick access to important functions in ModFit LT.
+The main toolbar appears at the top of the application window.
+The buttons are arranged to give you quick access to the most common commands in ModFit LT.

 Opening a data file

 Click the File button on the toolbar.

 The Open File dialog is displayed.
 With this dialog, you can navigate to a folder in which you have stored the data you want to analyze with ModFit LT.
 We will just open a sample file for now.